• Skip to primary navigation

 Let the cake cool completely before proceeding.

 Next, place the shortening, butter, evaporated milk, vanilla, and sugar in the bowl of a stand mixer.
-Beat on low until combined, then beat for 15 minutes on medium speed, or until the mixture is light and fluffy.
+Beat on low until combined, then beat for 15 minutes on medium speed, or until the mixture is smooth and creamy.

 yellow stand mixer with a whisk attachment beating a creamy butter and sugar mixture.